TrustworthyComputing/ZeroJava-compiler/README.md

 ## Compilation & Execution:
 To compile the compiler type `make`.

+In order to make the Zilch compiler script (`zc`) executable type `chmod +x ./zc`.

-Then, use the `tjrc` script to compile Zilch programs to TinyRAM assembly code.
+Then, use the `zc` script to compile Zilch programs to TinyRAM assembly code.
 Below are some usage examples.